-The Virtual Field Trip: Sharing academic experiences of COVID-19 through online 3D digital content.2nd October 2020
+The Virtual Field Trip: Sharing experiences of COVID-19 through online 3D digital content.2nd October 2020

 The Impact of Covid-19: Telling your story